-The bezel is available using spare part number 683858-001.
+The display bezel is available using spare part number 684609-001.

-12. If it is necessary to replace the webcam module from the display enclosure, disconnect the cable from the module (1), and then gently pull the module away from the double-sided tape on the display enclosure (2).
+12. If it is necessary to replace the webcam module, disconnect the cable from the module (1), and then gently pull the module away from the double-sided tape on the display enclosure (2).